Environment, Climate and Health Concentration

-The Environmental Health Solutions concentration, housed in the Gillings School's Department of Environmental Sciences and Engineering, will equip you with the skills and know-how to predict and identify environmental problems and mitigate their impacts on human health.
+The Environment, Climate and Health concentration, housed in the Gillings School's Department of Environmental Sciences and Engineering, will equip you with the skills and know-how to predict and identify environmental problems and mitigate their impacts on human health.

 Elizabeth Christenson, environmental sciences and engineering student, tests the water quality in a waterway.
 As a Boren Fellowship awardee, she uses her scientific training to support community-based public health and disease prevention initiatives in the Middle East.

-As the world becomes ever more globally connected and climate and environmental changes pose a greater threat to humans and the natural environment, there is an urgent need for more well-educated professionals who are trained to identify environmental health risks and design, implement and evaluate interventions that protect public health.
+As climate and environmental change pose a greater threat to humans and the natural environment, there is an urgent need for public health professionals who are trained to lead teams that address complex problems at the intersection of environment, climate and health – to identify environment and climate-related health risks and design, implement and evaluate interventions to protect public health – and to do so through the lens of health equity.

-Environmental health solutions have far-reaching implications for the field of public health, and the skills and knowledge you will accrue through this program are relevant to a wide range of sectors.
-Our alumni – a network now over 2,000 strong – actively help solve environmental health problems across diverse workplace settings, including:
+Environment and climate-focused solutions have far-reaching implications for the field of public health, and the skills and knowledge you will accrue through this program are relevant to a wide range of sectors.
+Our alumni – a network now over 2,000 strong – design and implement policies, practices, and technologies, as well as measure, predict, manage and communicate to make positive, data-driven change across diverse workplace settings, including:

 - Government and regulatory agencies (such as health departments, water and sanitation departments, and the EPA, NIH, WHO and CDC);